samsquire/ideas4/README.md

 # 62. Call history pattern matching

-We can recognise patterns in call histories and move code around.
+We can recognise patterns in call histories and move code around to generate data in advance of where it shall be used.

 # 63. Call history to data structure